Pam Byers Memorial Collecting Initiative

 Contact Pam Byers Memorial Fund Project Archivist Elizabeth Wittrig to discuss donating materials to the collection.

-Make a financial contribution to the Pam Byers Memorial Fund by clicking on the donate button below or contacting PHS Director of Development Kim Shiley.
-Your designated gift will help PHS preserve the history of the LGBTQ movement within the PC(USA).
+Make a financial contribution to the Pam Byers Memorial Fund by clicking on the donate button below or contacting Clorinda Moore.
+Your designated gift will help PHS preserve the history of the LGBTQIA+ movement within the PC(USA).

 Explore Pearl online archives materials, oral history interviews, PHS Living History videos, and blog stories.
 Also clickable: links to collection finding aids, related papers, and outside resources.